Shopping and meals

 These companies will deliver a week or more supply of frozen meals

-Tower Hamlets Community Catalogue provides a list of organisations which can give you advice about equipment which may help you to prepare food and cook independently:
+There are organisations in Tower Hamlets which can give you advice about equipment which may help you to prepare food and cook independently.

 Some of these are listed on the Community Directory.
 Simple and healthy recipes can be found on the Age UK website.

 Some community centres will provide an inexpensive cooked meal as a service for people who have difficulty cooking for themselves, or would like an opportunity to go out to be with other people.
 Visit the Age UK Lunch Club website for more information.